maxboeck/mxb/src/posts/theme-switcher/2020-04-29-color-theme-switcher.md

 <figure class="extend">
     <img src="{{ 'theme-buttons.jpg' | media(page) }}" loading="lazy" alt="a row of buttons, showing the theme name and color swatches">
-    <figcaption>Fact: All good design is inspired by Mario Kart</figcaption>
+    <figcaption>Fact: All good design is derivative of Mario Kart</figcaption>
 </figure>

 Here's the template to generate that markup.
 We'll use inline style attributes here to display the background, text and accent colors.
 The button also holds its `id` in a `data-theme-id` attribute, we will pick that up via Javascript later.